raspberrypilearning/generic-python-item-in-list/en/step_1.md

     print("Found it!")
 ```

-If the item is in the list, the message "Found it!" will be printed.

-You can also use a loop to continue executing some code until an item is in a given list.
+You can also use a loop to continue executing a bit of code until an item is in a given list.
 This is useful for validating input.
-Here we are using the opposite, `not in`.
+Below we are using the opposite of the `in` keyword: `not in`.

 ```python
 direction = ""